 General Optimizations and Best Practices

-There are several online tools that can help you benchmark your website and provide some good starting points for general optimizations:
+There are also several online tools that can help you benchmark your website and provide some good starting points for general optimizations:

 Dynamic page caching – Most website applications today will run a PHP/MySQL back-end.
 The PHP scripts are used to dynamically pull your content out of the MySQL database for your website.
 Most applications support some form of database caching either natively or via a plugin that can help cut down on duplicate database calls that can lead to excessive resource usage.
-This allows your site to serve more static HTML content which is quicker to load for your visitors, and less taxing on the server’s resources.
+This allows your site to serve more static HTML content which is quicker to load for your visitors and less taxing on the server’s resources.

 Search engines and bot activity – A lot of the time search engine crawlers, and other automated bots that are simply trying to index large portions of the Internet, could be among your highest amounts of traffic.
-This type of activity can sometimes have the same affect of multiple concurrent users on your website, and unlike humans they usually aren’t going to wait a good amount of time before they request your next page, but instead just follow your links one after another until they have the complete site indexed.
+This type of activity can sometimes have the same effect of multiple concurrent users on your website, and unlike humans, they usually aren’t going to wait a good amount of time before they request your next page, but instead just follow your links one after another until they have the complete site indexed.

 You can read about the (robots.txt) file and how to stop search engines from crawling your website, for info on how to help control the way in which search engines crawl your website, and what sections they’re allowed to index.
 If you for instance have an image gallery section of your website with photos of family and friends, that you might not necessarily want the whole world to know about, you can utilize (robots.txt) rules to tell search engines to ignore that section of your site.